- About Sweden

 Inlandsbanan offers a unique way to discover Sweden’s backcountry – a 1,200-kilometre long route past stunning nature and picturesque towns, all great starting points for hiking and kayaking holidays.
 Buy Inlandbanan’s 14-day pass if you don’t already have a Eurail or Interrail pass, and you’ll be free to make your own itinerary.
 Inlandsbanan also offers package rail holidays that include overnight hotel stays and sightseeing stopovers.

-Keep an eye out for Inlandbanan’s once-a-year heritage railway tour on the Wilderness Train (Vildmarkståget), a seven-day round trip from Stockholm to Örnsköldsvik via Kiruna, Gällivare and Narvik, Norway.
-Travel in vintage carriages from the 1940s-1960s, with meals served in a white-tablecloth dining carriage.
+Keep an eye out for Inlandbanan’s heritage railway journeys aboard the Wilderness Train (Vildmarkståget) – a scenic round trip from Stockholm to Swedish Lapland, offering unique themed experiences along the way.
+Travel in restored carriages from the 1940s to 1960s and enjoy meals in an elegant dining carriage, complete with white-tablecloth service.

 Short and scenic – day trips by train

-Looking for shorter day trips that are easy to reach from the Gothenburg region?
+Looking for shorter day trips that are easy to reach in southern Sweden?
 Two rail routes that rank highly on Swedes’ must-do train trips are the Huskvarna-Jönköping-Bankeryd route in Småland and the Kinnekullebanan train line between Mariestad and Lidköping.

 Lakeside views on the Huskvarna-Jönköping-Bankeryd route